google/gvisor/g3doc/user_guide/networking.md

 [TOC]

-gVisor implements its own network stack called [netstack][netstack].
+gVisor implements its own network stack called netstack.
 All aspects of the network stack are handled inside the Sentry — including TCP connection state, control messages, and packet assembly — keeping it isolated from the host network stack.
 Data link layer packets are written directly to the virtual